Chair of the Board

 Rabbi Susan Silverman is an author, teacher and activist.
 She is the founder of JustAdopt, promoting adoption in Jewish communities in order to radically increase the numbers of orphans in permanent, loving families — with the added bonus of supportive social contexts.
 She is an advocate for social justice, pluralism and making Israel the place where Jews can be their conceivable best.
 Her book, Casting Lots: Creating a Family in a Beautiful, Broken World, will be published in May, 2016, by Da Capo Press.

-Yochi Rappeport was born in Safed and raised in the Orthodox environment of the Safed Old City.
+Yochi Rappeport, Executive Director of Women of the Wall, was born in Safed and raised in the Orthodox environment of the Old City of her birth.

-Following her service, she studied Political Science and Middle Eastern studies at Bar Ilan University, and then served as an executive assistant at an Israeli news agency.
-Realizing she wanted to be a part of something more meaningful, she happily started working for Women of the Wall as the coordinator of community outreach.
+Following her military service, Yochi studied Political Science and Middle Eastern Studies at Bar Ilan University.
+After graduating, she served as an executive assistant at an Israeli news agency.

 Nechama made aliyah in 2009.
 While in the US, Nechama worked in various business realms and Jewish communal service.
 She has been awarded a BA in Economics, an MBA in International Business, and a certificate degree in Synagogue Management.
 Nechama both volunteered at and was employed by Leket Israel and is a volunteer at Kehillat YOZMA and Kehillah Birkat Shalom.
 She spends a great deal of time advocating for liberal Judaism in Israel.